Magnetohydrodynamic drag on an oscillating sphere in a rotating spherical cavity: Non-magnetic basic flows

-where $\gamma_0=\ln [(1+\gamma)/(1-\gamma)]$, providing a compact exact expression for the added mass coefficient of a sphere oscillating along the rotation axis in an inviscid fluid (see the comparison with \cite{smylie2000the} and simulations in appendix \ref{sec:appSmyli}).
-For weak viscous and rotational effects, a perturbative approach can be used in which the viscous corrections to Stokes' result (\ref{eq:Stob1}) are combined with the rotational terms (from equation \ref{eq:Busse_ordre2_Ca} in the unbounded limit, or from appendix \ref{sec:appSmyli} in the bounded case).
+where $\gamma_0=\ln [(1+\gamma)/(1-\gamma)]$, providing a compact exact expression for the added-mass coefficient of a sphere oscillating along the rotation axis in an inviscid fluid (see the comparison with \cite{smylie2000the} and \textsc{dns} in appendix~\ref{sec:appSmyli}).
+For weak viscous and rotational effects, a perturbative approach can be used in which the viscous corrections to Stokes' result (\ref{eq:Stob1}) are combined with the rotational terms (from equation~\ref{eq:Busse_ordre2_Ca} in the unbounded limit, or from appendix~\ref{sec:appSmyli} in the bounded case).
 This approach is valid only up to order $\mathcal{O}(\gamma^2 L_\nu /a_s)$, since cross terms may arise at higher order.

-For strong confinement ($a=0.7$) and moderate rotation ($\gamma=1/3$), figure~\ref{fig:BaseFlow} shows that the B74 basic flow (dashed pink line) consistently recovers both the rotation-perturbed solution (\ref{syst:Lamb2}) and the numerical results.
-At stronger rotation ($\gamma\sim1$), considered in figure~\ref{fig:BaseFlowBusse}a for $a=0.35$, the B74 solution (dashed), based on (\ref{syst:zet_est}), provides a markedly improved description of the velocity profiles outside the boundary layers (grey bands) compared with the rotation-perturbed potential flow (\ref{syst:Lamb2}) (red).
+For strong confinement ($a=0.7$) and moderate rotation ($\gamma=1/3$), figure~\ref{fig:BaseFlow} shows that the B74 basic flow (dashed pink line) consistently recovers both the rotation-perturbed solution (\ref{syst:Lamb2}) and the \textsc{xshells} \textsc{dns}.
+At stronger rotation ($\gamma\sim1$), considered in figure~\ref{fig:BaseFlowBusse}a for $a=0.35$, the B74 solution (dashed), based on (\ref{syst:zet_est}), provides a markedly improved description of the velocity profiles outside the boundary layers (grey bands) compared with the rotation-perturbed potential flow (\ref{syst:Lamb2}) (dark-red).
 The influence of $\zeta_m$ is illustrated by the shaded region between the bounds in (\ref{syst:zet_bd}); the azimuthal velocity remains only weakly sensitive, with all formulations nearly coincident.

 Figure~\ref{fig:BaseFlowBusse}(b) presents the same comparison for $a=0.05$ on a logarithmic scale, highlighting the spread of solutions.
-A horizontal dashed line at $L_\nu$ marks the threshold below which the basic flow becomes comparable to the viscously driven secondary bulk flow $\boldsymbol{\mathcal{U}}$.
-The B74 solution again shows the best agreement with the numerical results, whereas alternative models, including (\ref{syst:Lamb2}) (red) and (\ref{eq:Busse_ordre2}) (blue), overestimate the velocity, particularly near the inner boundary.
+A horizontal dashed line at $L_\nu$ marks the threshold below which the basic flow becomes comparable to the viscously-driven secondary bulk flow $\boldsymbol{\mathcal{U}}$.
+The B74 solution again shows the best agreement with the \textsc{xshells} \textsc{dns}, whereas alternative models, including (\ref{syst:Lamb2}) (red) and (\ref{eq:Busse_ordre2}) (blue), overestimate the velocity, particularly near the inner boundary.
 Accurate representation of the bulk flow near $r=a_s$ is thus essential, as it sets the boundary-layer solution where dissipation is concentrated.